 In total, the SI Length and Traceability project addresses some central aspects of three cornerstones of precision length measurements:

 Although a comb can measure the vacuum wavelength of a laser with exquisite accuracy, most interferometric measurements are performed in air, requiring correction for refractive index.
+Ultra-precise measurement of refractive index of gasses is currently the primary focus of the SI Length and Traceability Project.
 At NIST and in industry, this is currently done by using the Edlén equation in conjunction with measurements of air temperature, pressure, and humidity.
 With considerable difficulty this approach can achieve an uncertainty as small as several parts in 108, but the uncertainty cannot be reduced further and is the ultimate limiting factor for measurements on the NIST linescale interferometer or measurements of long artifacts with our highest-precision coordinate measuring machines.
 We need enhanced capabilities to meet requirements of precision scale manufacturers and anticipate increased demand for this ultra-high accuracy because the semiconductor roadmap calls for fractional dimensional uncertainties below the limit imposed by uncertainty in refractive index.
 A central part of SI Length/Traceability project is developing and verifying performance of new refractometers that will push back this limit by more than a factor of 10 when working with dry air and by more than a factor of 3 in moist air.

 Lead Organizational Unit:pml